chenxiunt/chenxiunt.github.io/_pages/services.md

 **Conference Organization**

-Publicity chair of The IEEE International Conference on Fog and Edge Computing (ICFEC 2022)
+Publicity chair of The IEEE International Conference on Fog and Edge Computing (ICFEC) 2022, 2023

-Publicity chair of The IEEE International Conference on Computer Communications and Networks (ICCCN 2022)
+Publicity chair of The IEEE International Conference on Computer Communications and Networks (ICCCN) 2022

 Session chair of The ACM/IEEE Conference on Internet of Things Design and Implementation (IoTDI) 2021